 To be clear, while I think cobwebs are the only Halloween decoration you need, I’m not against other decorations supplementing it.
 But if you only have the time or budget for one thing, go with them.
-For one thing, they’re super cheap.
-You can get 200 sq ft on Amazon for $5, and I’m sure they’re at the dollar store if you (unlike myself) can find the time to get over there.
+For one thing, they’re super cheap (Affiliate link incoming – I could get paid if you click on it.
+More info here).
+You can get 200 sq ft on Amazon for $5, and I’m sure they’re at the dollar store if you can find the time to get over there.
 For another, they’re good for any type of Halloween party.
 Halloween dinner party?
 Check.
 Little kid party/decorations for trick-or-treaters?
 Check.
 Spooky party for adults?
 Yup.
 College party?
 Also yes.
 So, you see what I mean.
 You can buy a big bag and throw eight different parties without redecorating.
 But, they can get time consuming if you let them, so I have a few helpful hints for you.

 Tips for the Only Halloween Decoration You Need